Legal development

 Renewables projects: Should you be seeking investment treaty protection?

-Ten reasons which indicate that you should
+Ten things which indicate that you should

 Cross-border investments in renewables projects are inherently exposed to political risk.
 Depending on the host state and the nature of the investment, these risks can be substantial.
 If you are investing in a renewables project outside of your home jurisdiction, you need to consider at the outset the tools available to manage political risk and optimise investment protection.